atljeremy/JFTransporter/README.md

 Implement the `- (NSDictionary*)responseToObjectModelMapping` method from the `JFTransportable` Protocol.
 This is used to tell `JFTransporter` how to map the API's response object KVP's to your model.

 There are two helper macros that you should use to tell `JFTransporter` how to map response sub dictionarys/arrays to specific model classes/collections.
-THese macros are `JFObjectModelMappingObjectDictionary(_CLASS_, _PROPERTY_)` and `JFObjectModelMappingObjectArray(_CLASS_, _PROPERTY_)`.
+These macros are `JFObjectModelMappingObjectDictionary(_CLASS_, _PROPERTY_)` and `JFObjectModelMappingObjectArray(_CLASS_, _PROPERTY_)`.
 Both take a Class as the first argument and an NSString representing the model's property to map the Class instance to.
 See the examples below.

 ```objective-c
 #import "Forecast.h"